onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

 * Improve performance for Mac Editor a lot.
-* An issue which cause spinner can not hide when the webview removed by code from Unity.
+* An issue which cause spinner can not hide when the web view removed by code from Unity.
 * Update Android build target.

 ---